cloudinary-devs/cloudinary-face-rekognition/README.md

 ![Index and Upload Example 1](https://cloudinary-res.cloudinary.com/image/upload/blog/face-recognition/uploaded-and-indexed.jpg)

-## Testing the App
+## 4. Testing the App
 Finally, test the app.
 Start by uploading images into the `assets` folder.
-Feel free to upload multiface images in addition to single-face ones.
+Feel free to upload multi face images in addition to single-face ones.
 If face matches are found, the app shows the related names as tags on the images.
-The entire process usually takes several seconds for images with a few faces and upto 25-30 seconds for images that contain many faces.
+The entire process usually takes several seconds for images with a few faces and up to 25-30 seconds for images that contain many faces.

 Refresh the page to see the tags.